What has long been the most popular coin series to collect?

 - 1999-S Close “AM” (“AM” in “AMERICA”): $200-300 in Deep Cameo Proof 63-66

-While there are a few costly proof Lincoln Memorial cents (thankfully, for the average collector who wants a “complete set” but lacks deep pockets!), it is generally “forgiven” to not include the 1971-S doubled die, 1990-S no “S,” and 1999-S close “AM” in a “complete” set of Lincoln cents.
+While there ARE a few costly proof Lincoln Memorial cents… Thankfully, for the average collector who wants a “complete set” but lacks deep pockets, it is generally “forgiven” to NOT include these in a “complete” set of Lincoln cents:

-Of the above listed, only the 1970-S small date and 1981-S Type II are typically included in most “complete” sets of proof Lincoln Memorial cents.
+Of the above listed rare Lincoln Memorial proof cents, ONLY the 1970-S small date and 1981-S Type II are typically included in most “complete” sets of proof Lincoln Memorial cents.

 Here is a current price list for Lincoln Memorial cents from the Professional Coin Grading Service (PCGS).